fadhilnapis/SIG-FSTM/README.md

 ## ...
 So what is Open Source ?

 The term "Open Source" refers to something people can modify and share because its design is to publicly accessible.
+Open source is distributed with a license that allow other developer to modify it or add it.
+Some example of open source software are [Wordpress](https://wordpress.com/), [Ubuntu](https://www.ubuntu.com/), [MySQL](http://dev.mysql.com/) and many more.

 [Here](https://youtu.be/a8fHgx9mE5U) some animated explanation about Open Source.